-Aspiring Safety Products is a family manufacturing business previously owned by Alice Shanks and Lindsay Main.
+Aspiring Safety Products is a family manufacturing business founded originally by Alice Shanks and Lindsay Main.
 The business was established in 1980 to make climbing harnesses, which had been expensive and cumbersome at the time.
 The business expanded during the 1980s to manufacture outdoor equipment for climbing, tramping, and caving, and was later registered as a company under the name Aspiring Safety Products Ltd. During the 90’s the company evolved to make harnesses in the industrial world as well as a large number of custom harnesses for the ever expanding and evolving adventure tourism and performance sectors.